-While we’ve been providing professional home inspections for a long time – keep in mind the number of years may not always mean as much as the number of home inspections – and we’ve done thousands and thousands of home inspections in Dallas, Fort Worth, Arlington, and surrounding areas..
+While we’ve been providing professional home inspections for a long time, keep in mind the number of years may not always mean as much as the number of home inspections.
+You’ll want to ask about both the length and the depth of your inspector’s experience.
+We’ve done thousands and thousands of home inspections in Dallas, Fort Worth, Arlington, and surrounding areas..
 Experience can mean a lot, especially if you’re considering purchasing a home that is older or has some unusual features.

 All Semper Fi Home Inspections staff are professionally trained and have received required licenses, certifications, and on-the-job training.
 In addition, they receive training and support while affiliated with our company.

 5. Can I come along during the inspection?

 As long as you’re available – yes.
 This allows you to ask questions, explain some of the home’s systems, and get any clarifications you need in the moment, plus take photos if you want (although Semper Fi Home Inspection report will also contain photographs and videos).

 If you’re shopping around and comparing home inspectors, and they tell you that you cannot join them at the home inspection, this should be a red flag.
 Be sure, even if you don’t choose Semper Fi Home Inspections, that your inspector allows you to come along if you so desire.

 6. How long will the home inspection take?